-This brand new collection of 12 apartments is located in Bairro Alto, an eclectic neighbourhood, tucked between elegant Principe Real and uber chic Chiado.
+This brand new-build is located in Bairro Alto, an eclectic neighbourhood, tucked between elegant Príncipe Real and uber chic Chiado.
 Rua da Rosa is a quaint and lively cobblestoned street that runs through Bairro Alto, in the heart of the historic centre, enabling the future owners to explore Lisbon easily.

-Rua da Rosa 55 offers 12 apartments, from one bedroom to three bedrooms including duplexes and range in size from 61 to 139 sqm.
-Spread across three buildings, t with three and four floors and spread around a private patio, a unique feature in this part of Lisbon, the apartments are spacious and filled with light.
+Rosa in Bloom offers 12 apartments in total, spread across three buildings, with three and four floors and spread around a private patio, a unique feature in this part of Lisbon, the apartment is spacious and filled with light.

-Designed by the architectural atelier Appleton and Domingos, the interior spaces are elegant and modern, with special attention paid to the quality of the finishing materials and construction techniques.
+Designed by the architectural atelier Appleton and Domingos, the interior space is elegant and modern, with special attention paid to the quality of the finishing materials and construction techniques.

-The prices per square metre at Rua da Rosa 55 are still low in comparison to its neighbouring districts of Chiado and Príncipe Real, with the properties therefore representing great value locally and internationally.
+The prices per square metre at Rosa in Bloom are still low in comparison to its neighbouring districts of Chiado and Príncipe Real, with the property, therefore, representing great value locally and internationally.

 The immediate vicinity offers everything you need; restaurants, shops, cafes, boutiques and cultural highlights are all on your doorstep.

 Portugal provides one of the best Golden Visa Programmes, leading to permanent residency & European passport, which you'll be benefiting from when investing in one of those properties.

 Located on one of the hills of Lisbon, between elegant Príncipe Real and trendy Chiado, the narrow cobblestoned streets of Bairro Alto are filled with local and traditional shops next to trendy restaurants and seduce the local and international population, especially at nights where bars and restaurants get overcrowded and create a truly unique experience in Lisbon.